Have you ever wondered what the real difference between a bartender vs mixologist is? Well, if you have, then you’re in the right place.

 When it comes to bar etiquette, the difference between a bartender and a mixologist is quite clear.
 A bartender is expected to possess basic drink-making skills and to perform them quickly and efficiently to meet the demands of their job role.
 This includes being able to identify standard cocktails, such as martinis and margaritas, and also be able to suggest additional drinks or recipe variations.

 A mixologist will focus their efforts on creating new and exciting flavor combinations, utilizing ingredients that are rarely found in traditional cocktails for a truly specialized and original experience.
 They will also possess in-depth knowledge of spirits, liquor, beer, and wine to pair the optimal flavors necessary to craft every cocktail.
+They must know what is what even without the liquor decanter tags.
 Bar etiquette for both bartenders and mixologists includes customer service skills, appropriate attitude, and overall cleanliness.

 Bartenders and mixologists serve customers at bars and restaurants, but their roles differ when it comes to customer interaction.
 Bartenders are responsible for serving drinks and dealing with customers in a hospitable manner.
 They maintain the bar, listen to customer orders, pour drinks, accept payment, clean glasses, and answer any customer questions.